Skip to main content

 • Turn dough out onto a lightly greased surface.
 Cover for 10 minutes.

-• Take a piece of pasta (about 28 grams) and flatten to fit over top and sides of dough ball.
-Place pasta on dough ball and slightly flatten the dough with the pasta.
+• Take a piece of pasta (about 28 grams) and flatten in a circle slightly larger than the dough ball.
+Place pasta on dough ball and slightly flatten the dough with the pasta .

-• Using a plastic scraper, score the pasta with desired markings. (see picture) Make cuts about 1/2 to 3/4 of the way through the pasta (don't cut all the way through to the dough).
+• Using a plastic scraper, score the pasta with desired markings.
+Make cuts about 1/2 to 3/4 of the way through the pasta (don't cut all the way through to the dough).

-• Cover with plastic wrap; let rise at room temperature (about 70˚F) for 2 hours.
+• Cover pasta topped dough with plastic wrap; let rise at room temperature (about 70˚F) for 2 hours.
+Meanwhile, preheat oven to 350˚F.

 Did you make this recipe?